exelero1100/java-11/README.md

 ### Creating a Simple Java Program

+1.O clasa este compilata folosind **javac** .
-1. A Java class is compiled using the **javac** program.
+A Java class is compiled using the **javac** program.
 Compilation results in one or more class files depending on the contents of the Java source file.
 An example is shown below:
     ```java
     javac TestClass.java
     ```